cupoftwee/zabner-ledger-wedding-site/README.md

 # David & Emily's Wedding Website

 A static website built with [Bridgetown](https://www.bridgetownrb.com/), [PostCSS](https://postcss.org/), and [Tailwind CSS](https://tailwindcss.com/).
+Mazel tov, you two <3

 ### Dependencies & Setup
 In order to run the Bridgetown CLI locally, you'll need to [install it as the docs specify](https://www.bridgetownrb.com/docs/installation).
-If you have all the dependencies (GCC, Make, Ruby >= 2.5, Node >= 10.3, and Yarn at time of writing), you should be able to run `gem install bridgetown -N` successfully.
+If you have all the dependencies (GCC, Make, Ruby >= 2.5, Node >= 10.3, and Yarn, at time of writing), you should be able to run `gem install bridgetown -N` successfully.

-I'm still relatively new with Bridgetown, however, I believe in most cases you should be able to run the below steps to clone and run the website locally:
+From there, you should be able to do the following steps to: install & set up the website
 ```bash
 # 1) clone the repo
 $ git clone https://github.com/cupoftwee/zabner-ledger-wedding-site.git